aridoza/foundational-java/Concurrency/concurrency1.md

 Expected 0 but got 0!
 ```

 **What's going on?** Up is down?
 Left is right?
-0 is 1?
+Zero is one?

 Don't worry, there's actually a logical explanation for this behavior.
-You have to realize that `thread1` is continually setting `someSharedVariable` to 0, and `thread2` — operating at the same time — is trying to set it to -1.
+You have to realize that `thread1` is continually setting `someSharedVariable` to `0`, and `thread2` — operating at the same time — is trying to set it to `-1`.
 At any given time, we don't know who touched the shared variable last.
-So it's less of a logical contradiction so much as two siblings who are fighting over who gets to play with a toy.
+So, it's less of a logical contradiction so much as two siblings who are fighting over who gets to play with a toy.
 But it's clear even from this small example that threading and concurrency can lead to some trippy behavior.

 ----